talisma-cassoma/Happy/README.md

   <img alt="Proffy" src="proffy.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This projet was developed with:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)
 - [SQLite](https://www.sqlite.org/index.html)
 - [Nunjucks](https://mozilla.github.io/nunjucks/)

-## 💻 Projeto
+## 💻 Projet

-O Proffy é uma plataforma de estudos online que ajuda pessoas a encontrarem professores online.
+Proffy is an online study platform that helps people find teachers online.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web).
-Lembrando que você precisa ter uma conta no [Figma](http://figma.com/) para acessá-lo.
+You can view the project layout through [this link](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web).
+Remembering that you need to have an account at [Figma](http://figma.com/) for acess.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the archive[LICENSE](LICENSE.md) for more details.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Made with ♥ by Rocketseat: wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)